YouTube Best Practices for Content Creators to Grow a YouTube Channel

 Pick a name: Your channel name should represent you and your content.
 For Beatoven.ai, since we already have a brand name, our YouTube channel is named accordingly.
 Individual YouTubers can play around with their names.
 The channel name matters because an appropriate channel name instantly gives away your niche and what you discuss on YouTube.

 Add display and cover images: Your channel’s display image can be your image or your brand logo.
 Don’t forget to add a cover image representing your creator’s positioning.
 Best if you can add a catchy tagline in your cover image.
+You can use a background remover to make your logo or image stand out even more by eliminating distractions and creating a cleaner, more professional look.
 Notice how we did it:

 Add a description: Your profile description should include a brief ‘About You’ section that discusses your channel, how often you publish videos, and who should watch them.
 Keep it brief and crisp.